President: Dawn Bradley

 Secretary: Jay Nevans

 Jay Nevans is a Chattanooga native returning after living in Knoxville for 20 years.
 He finished the 2015 and 2016 Chattanooga Half Ironman and the Waterfront Triathlon.
 Also completed 2017 CHOO 144.3 Ironman.
 As part of Scenic City Multisport he promoted the IronKids Triathlons that ran from Court South Fitness Club.
-As an At-Large member, he helps with the newsletter, sponsorship, and he works on kids and beginner events (Indoor YMCA Tri), and organizing training clinics, swims, runs, and rides.
+As Secretary, he helps with the newsletter, sponsorship, and he works on kids and beginner events (Indoor YMCA Tri), and organizing training clinics, swims, runs, and rides.

 Youth Director: Lorraine Hurley